zhenyuzhang98/zhenyuzhang98.github.io/_pages/jottings.md

 They said it's like: Peng Huanwu - Zhou Guangzhao - Wu Ke - Chen Bin - us.

 And I found that the PhD advisor of Peng Huanwu is Max Born.

+- Aug 16

+Prof. Pi said, for those who does numerical simulation, a PRL costs about 340k.

+Another impressive statement was that, regarding the project that a student look down to, he said, "do you have to go for the Nobel Prize for every paper?"